top of page

 (Numbers 29:12-35, 2 Chronicles 6:32-33, Isaiah 56:7, Matthew 21:13)

-The most visible symbol of Succot is the fragile small booths around Israel which symbolizes their forty years in the Wilderness, when God faithfully provided for them.
-Jewish families are commanded to dwell in these 'succah' for the eight days of the Feast (Leviticus 23:33-43), and as Christians observing this tradition, we mirror the character of putting our total dependence on a promise-keeping God through the toughest of times.
+The most visible symbol of Succot is the fragile, small booths around Israel which symbolizes the Israelites' forty years in the Wilderness, when God faithfully provided for them.
+Jewish families are commanded to dwell in the 'succah' for the eight days of the Feast (Leviticus 23:33-43), and as Christians observing this tradition, we mirror the character of putting our total dependence on a promise-keeping God through the toughest of times.

 (Zechariah 14:16)